Starting price: $999

 Apple has unlocked the lock screen for a ton of customization.
 You can add widgets, change the clock typeface, choose all kinds of effects for backgrounds, and so on. iOS 16 lets you create multiple lock screens to switch between at your leisure.
 My current main lock screen has a calendar widget, the weather, and the battery level of my Apple Watch.

 However, while all compatible iPhones will have a similar iOS 16 experience, the iPhone 14 Pro enjoys exclusive access to the Dynamic Island.
 I already touched on this earlier, but at launch, the Dynamic Island is an impressive notch replacement.
-Apple says the relevant APIs are open to developers, so third-party apps can join in to take advantage of the Dynamic Island with alerts.
-Some have already come onboard, like Spotify, WhatsApp, Audible, and Instagram.
+Third-party apps can join in to take advantage of the Dynamic Island with alerts and the arrival of Live Activities has only made the Dynamic Island even better at providing glanceable information.

 My time with the iPhone 14 Pro and the Dynamic Island was limited, but there are a host of first-party services that interact with it.
 Some include Apple Pay, Face ID, Phone incoming calls, plus live activities like ongoing calls, SharePlay, timers, now playing media, and Maps directions.